 All the fun of a sushi train – but none of the ‘what on Earth did I just pick up.’
 My favorite Genki Sushi outlet was the Genki Sushi Shibuya, but just be aware wait times can get very long in peak periods.

 This filled cake is another cute edible that can be found on many streets and popular districts across Tokyo.
-We loved the custard flavour, however many spots sell red bean, chocolate, cheese or even sweet potato filled cake delights.
+We loved the custard flavor; however, many spots sell red bean, chocolate, cheese, or even sweet potato filled cake delights.
 The cake itself is light and fluffy and can provide the perfect warming snack in the colder months.

 Cosplay is the staple of Japanese kawaii culture.
 Japanese teens love mangas and animes so much that they try to dress up just like their favorite characters and gather around with their fellow otakus.
 In fact, cosplaying has become more than just a simple hobby, as it is now famous all around the world, generating thousands of dollars.

-There seems to be no Japanese who does not know any work of the famous Japanese animation studio Studio Ghibli.
-Owning an impressive range of award-winning titles such as Spirited Away and Princess Mononoke.
+There doesn’t seem to be a Japanese person in existence who does not know at least a few of the film works of the famous Japanese animation studio Studio Ghibli — in large part owing to said studios’ impressive range of award-winning titles such as Spirited Away and Princess Mononoke.
 As a token of gratitude to the studio and its accomplishments, Ghibli Museum was opened in 2001 in Mitaka, a small city belonging to Tokyo Metropolis.